-ING Groep will also have to comply with Total Loss Absorbing Capacity (TLAC) requirements, which require it to have minimum TLAC of 21.5% of risk-weighted assets (RWAs) by January 2019, and 23.5% by January 2022.
-We estimate that ING Groep already meets its TLAC requirement, with an estimated TLAC ratio of 21.5% as of December 2017.
-Nevertheless, the group intends to increase its TLAC buffer to build a management buffer above the minimum requirement and protect the bank's senior creditors by using its holding company (ING Groep).
-This debt to be issued by the holding company will consist of Additional Tier 1, Tier 2 and senior unsecured debt securities, which will be structurally subordinated to the bank's own senior unsecured debt and deposits in a resolution scenario.
-In this regard, the group intends to issue, through ING Groep, a total €16 billion of senior unsecured debt over the next 2-3 years.
-Out of the total planned issuance, ING Groep has to date issued more than €6 billion of senior unsecured debt and more than €4 billion of Tier 2 debt.
+As G-SIB entity, ING Groep is subject to Total Loss Absorbing Capacity (TLAC) rules, which are to be transposed into the EU law.
+The FSB framework requires a minimum TLAC of 21.5% of risk-weighted assets (RWAs) by January 2019, and 23.5% by January 20226.
+ING Groep disclosed a pro forma TLAC requirement of 21.5% as of 31 December 2017.

+Nevertheless, the group intends to increase its TLAC buffer to build a management buffer above the minimum requirement and protect the bank's senior creditors by using its holding company (ING Groep)^Z. This debt to be issued by the holding company will consist of Additional Tier 1, Tier 2 and senior unsecured debt securities, which will be structurally subordinated to the bank's own senior unsecured debt and deposits in a resolution scenario.
+In this regard, the group announced it intended to issue, through ING Groep, at least €16 billion of senior unsecured debt during the 3-year period starting at the end of 2016.
+Out of the total planned issuance, ING Groep has to date issued more than €10 billion of senior unsecured debt and more than €4 billion of Tier 2 debt.
 We expect ING Groep to continue its issuance programme in line with its medium-term plan, based upon its continued good access to the capital markets.